-- A) Final examinations are prepared by HQ, and branches receive them not later than a week before final exams period begins. - B) Final examinations are held concurrently in AOU branches at the date set in the University calendar and detailed by the schedule prepared by the Admission, Registration, and Examination (ARE) Department at AOU HQ in coordination with the Exams Departments in University branches. - C) Students with disabilities or special requirements shall present their cases to the Branch respective authorities within at least one week before the exam or project submission due dates.
+- A) Final exams are prepared by HQ, and branches receive them not later than a week before final exams period begins. - B) Final exams are held concurrently in AOU branches at the date set in the University calendar and detailed by the schedule prepared by the Admission, Registration, and Examination (ARE) Department at HQ in coordination with Exams Departments in University branches. - C) Special-needs students shall present their cases to the branch respective authorities within at least 1 week before the exam or project submission due dates.
 Response to the cases include providing special support facilities and equipment, or extending the examination period.
-In cases of emergency, students may be allowed to present their cases at least three days before the exams or projects submission dates.

-- D) The student will be notified with the decision by the Students Affairs Office within a maximum of one week (7 calendar days) from the date of receiving the appeal application. - E) The examination papers are marked in the Branches by staff members and under the supervision of the Branch Course Coordinator and the Programme Coordinator (PC). - F) A student who is absent from Final examinations shall earn a 0 mark unless he/she submits a force majeure excuse within one week after the Final examinations convening date.
-In case the excuse was accepted, 'I' shall be entered onto his/her academic record if he/she had not failed in the continuous assessment. - G) The student can then sit for the next time the course is examined in full coordination between the respective sides; Deanship, Branch and Admission, Registration, and Examination Department (ARE).
+In cases of emergency, students may be allowed to present their cases at least 3 days before the exams or projects submission dates. - D) The examination papers are marked in the branches by staff members and under the supervision of the BCC and the Programme Coordinator (PC). - E) A student who is absent from a final exam shall earn a 0 mark unless he/she submits a force majeure excuse within 1 week after the final exam's convening date.
+In case the excuse was accepted, 'I' shall be entered onto his/her academic record if he/she had not failed in the continuous assessment. - F) The student can then sit for the next time the course is examined in full coordination between the respective sides; Deanship, Branch and ARE Department.